Got up at 5:00 and left at about 6:10.

 That 10" 'bow was an accident.
 I was picking up to begin casting again and lo! fish on!

-It took me a couple seconds (maybe 5?) to think about landing the fish.
+It took me a couple seconds (maybe 5?) to

 I have an old (and in a certain light, bad) habit of pulling on the line with my line (left) hand to set the hook, instead of simply clamping down with my index finger and raising the rod tip.
 (However, I have heard that this isn't as bad a way of setting the hook; in fact, I've heard it mentioned to be preferable in some circumstances.)
 I formed this "bad" habit on my first trip to the Stanislaus River last year.